No physical office space required to qualify for E-2 Visa or E-1 Visa for USA

 In other words, the new regulation provides that while physical office space is not required for the E visas, having an office may be important in order to show that you meet the requirements of the E2 or E1 visa, which will depend on your specific circumstances.
 Depending on your situation it may be the case that at times a physical office space is required in order to satisfy the requirements for the E1 or E2 visa for the US.

 Can you work from a home office on an E2 visa or E1 visa?

 Whether you need a physical office space or you can work from a home office on an E2 visa or E1 visa depends on the type of business you have and your business plans.

 While the physical office space is now optional when applying for an E1 trader visa or E2 investor visa for the United States, the change has minimal impact in practice.

-Our business and immigration lawyers in Miami, Florida successfully advise clients about E2 and E1 businesses and planning and assist clients with applying for the E2 Investor Visa and E1 Trader Visa for the United States.
-Contact us now!
+Our business and immigration lawyers in Miami, Florida USA successfully advise clients about E2 and E1 businesses and planning and assist clients with applying for the E2 Investor Visa and E1 Trader Visa for the United States.
+Contact us now or book a consultation!